skagra/space-invaders/game/docs/running.md

 JSSpeccy is an online ZX Spectrum emulator found [here](https://www.jsspeccy.zxdemo.org/).

 Click on the *folder* icon (bottom left), select your `space-invaders-release.sna` and you are good to go.

+# Running without Splash Screens

+In all of the above `space-invaders-release.sna` may be replaced with `space-invaders-release-no-splash.sna` to run a version devoid of splash screens.